Chat with us live

 Julie Ryder combines an abundance of energy and knowledge and brings training alive.
 Her background is originally in commercial training with NatWest Mortgage Services.
 After losing her hearing she decided to use her deafness in a positive way, and for the past 12 years has been developing and delivering a variety of training on all disability issues.
 Julie has won numerous awards and has extensive experience in the housing sector, successfully training staff, managers and tenant groups.

-Syka Sheikh is a solicitor with over 15 years’ experience, in the housing sector.
-Syka has a wealth of experience in public sector work and specialises in housing litigation, tackling anti-social behaviour, defending disrepair proceedings, injunctions and possession proceedings.
-Syka provides training to a wide variety of clients, including housing organisations, the police and local authorities.
+Syka Sheikh is a solicitor with over 14 years’ post-qualification experience, currently working as a litigation team manager for a large housing association in West Yorkshire.
+She specialises in housing litigation, tackling anti-social behaviour, injunctions and possession proceedings.
+Syka provides training to a wide variety of clients, including housing organisations and local authorities.
 Her style of training is informative and interactive with opportunities for delegates to ask questions relating to their areas of work.

 Helena Taylor-Knox is a Managing Director in her own partnership consultancy specialising in the organisational development arena and consultant with HQN.
 With over 15 years experience in social and in particular supported housing, she is part of HQN’s consultancy and coaching teams.
 As a Business and Coaching Psychologist she has a BSc in Behavioural Sciences from Leicester University and a Masters in Mental Health (Organisational Psychology and Psychiatry) from King’s College, London.
 As well as being Certified to Level seven in both Coaching Psychology and Coaching Supervision.
 After completing her clinical training in New York, Helena moved to Wiltshire which is now home to her and her business.
 Helena has also been a Non Executive Director for nine years at the Green Square Group, which she left in 2016 and now sits as a Non Executive Director for Advance Housing.